 There is a lot of work involved in the creation of a video.
-When it comes to deciding the size of your production camera crew, what you’re really deciding on is how many experts you need to create a video that gets results.
+When it comes to deciding the size of your video production camera crew, what you’re really deciding on is how many experts you need to create a video that gets results.
 This blog will walk you through the thought process behind selecting what crew you will need.

 Have a read through and find out which kind of camera crew will best suit your video project.

 Single Operator Shoot

 For almost all of our video work, a two person crew is the bare minimum.
 There is just too much to handle for one person for the majority of the shoots we do.
 But if your video project is something fairly simple that doesn’t require much audio, then you can get away with a single operator.
 In a pinch, if there is an interview to be filmed, one person can operate the camera and monitor sound, but be wary of getting an operator to do too much, this can mean trying to focus on too many things at once, meaning the quality won’t be as high.

 Or, if you’re filming an interview and the budget is tight, most camera operators can also direct a simple shoot and ask questions to the interviewee.
 At the same time they need to make sure the subject is in focus and the audio levels are correct.